KOME: Slogans and logos

 KOME black-on-yellow diamond stickers were designed in 1972 and became an instant hit.
-For a short time in 1974, a round zig-zaggy design was tried but was retired quickly.
-As an alternative the diamond was brought back with reverse colors.
+For a short time in 1974, a round zig-zaggy design was tried, but was retired quickly.
+As an alternative, the diamond was brought back with reverse colors.
 The famous KOME diamond stickers have been spotted all around the world.
-Listeners soon became highly creative, cutting up the decals to read new phrases.
-The "Our Decal" slogan on the stickers lent itself to other "KOME Paraphernalia" such as pinbacks, patches, nightlights, glass, T-shirts, and even the payroll checks said "Our Checks" on them.
-The later "Rock Radio" era eliminated the "Our Decal" and replaced it with "FM," as well as producing some with a digital typeface.
-Both eras produced limited edition decals promoting bands of the day such as The Rolling Stones, The Who and Bruce Springsteen.
+Listeners soon became highly creative, cutting up the decals to spell new phrases.
+The "Our Decal" slogan on the stickers lent itself to other "KOME Paraphernalia", such as pinbacks, patches, nightlights, glasses, T-shirts, and even the payroll checks said "Our Checks" on them.
+The later "Rock Radio" era eliminated the "Our Decal" and replaced it with "FM", as well as producing some with a digital typeface.
+Both eras produced limited edition decals promoting bands of the day, such as The Rolling Stones, The Who and Bruce Springsteen.

 Changing ownership

-In 1973 a group of New Yorkers led by former Metromedia executives Michael A. Wiener and Gerald Carrus, who later named their company Infinity Broadcasting, acquired KOME as the first of numerous FM rock acquisitions which soon would include WIVY in Jacksonville, Florida in 1977 and WBCN in Boston in 1979.
-They moved the studios to a location on Winchester Blvd near Payne Avenue in San Jose in early 1974.
+In 1973 a group of New Yorkers led by former Metromedia executives Michael A. Wiener and Gerald Carrus, who later named their company Infinity Broadcasting, acquired KOME as the first of numerous FM rock acquisitions, which soon would include WIVY in Jacksonville, Florida in 1977 and WBCN in Boston in 1979.
+They moved the studios to a location on Winchester Boulevard near Payne Avenue in San Jose in early 1974.

 Newscasts

-News on KOME was taken seriously, but allowed for room to expand to clever parodies of news events of the day.
+News on KOME was taken seriously, but room was allowed to expand to clever parodies of news events of the day.
 Early reporters included Lynn Ryder and Victor Boc, who also hosted The Expressway talk show on Sunday mornings.
 Victor became well known for his interviews with over-the-top guests like "Squeaky" Fromme, Sylvia Browne, Mae Brussel, and "The Two".

-In the early '80s, news often turned hilarious as current events were transformed into skits that rivaled those of popular comedy troupe, The Credibility Gap The Credibility Gap through the efforts of Production Director Jack Perry and News staffers Rob Singleton, Joe Regelski, and Mark Goldberg.
+In the early 1980s, news often turned hilarious as current events were transformed into skits that rivaled those of popular comedy troupe, The Credibility Gap The Credibility Gap through the efforts of Production Director Jack Perry and News staffers Rob Singleton, Joe Regelski, and Mark Goldberg.

 In the latter years, the morning team of Blazy and Bob integrated news into mornings, since Bob Lilley was both reporter and side-kick.